camlcase/pmvc/README.md

 *Delete the /Web.config file as it is only needed when running pMVC on Microsoft IIS.*

 ### Microsoft IIS
 Create a new instance in IIS and copy all files from the src repo folder.
 You will need to remove the APPLICATION_URI configuration setting in the config.php or change the path to just a forward slash / - if running in server root.
+This setup works on Azure as well.

 *Delete /.htaccess and /lib/.htaccess files as they are needed on Apache only.*